HnTRdevelop/in-terminal-image-viewer/README.md

-# Terminal image viewer
+# Terminal image viewer!

 ## View your images in terminal!
-This is a simple python script that output images in terminal
+This is a simple python script that output images in terminal.

 ## Usage: